derrywijaya/machinetranslation-MALAS/README.md

 * First you will need visual studio, do not try to do this in another IDE it is pain
 * Next setup a Microsoft Azure free account
 * Next run through both tutorial to understand the relationship of how the Azure functions work with NodeJS
+* Next please go through the tutorial if you did not
 * Next copy the code and redeploy the Azure functions in your enviroment
+* Dont forget to modify any places in the code where you need to change the api keys
-* IMPORTANT: After you have deployed your function make sure you allow the webaddress from the firebase deployment under CORS
+* IMPORTANT: After you have deployed your function make sure you allow the webaddress from the firebase deployment under CORS.
+This is on the main page of the azure function.
+* Dont forget to add your keys and endpoints to https://github.com/goutern/machinetranslation-MALAS/blob/main/web/src/services/data-access.service.ts
+* Also add your key to https://github.com/goutern/machinetranslation-MALAS/blob/main/LamaFunctions/LamaFunctions/DataAccess.cs
+* Please reach out if you are stuck on the Azure step.
+It is honeslty a pain.

 ### Setup SCC ###
 * Last there are two script that are ment to run on the SCC first on pulls data from Azure second pushes data